The Right to Repair in Minnesota

 What does the Digital Fair Repair Act do?

-In general, the Digital Fair Repair Act requires manufactures of certain electronic products to make documentation, parts, and tools for diagnosis, maintenance, or repair available to independent repair providers and product owners on fair and reasonable terms.
+In general, the Digital Fair Repair Act requires manufactures of certain electronic products to make documentation, parts, and tools for diagnosis, maintenance, or repair available to independent repair providers and toproduct owners on fair and reasonable terms.

 Minnesota Statutes Section 325E.72, subd.
 3(a).